 silent prayer

-Personnel Report: Takashi Ukai, General Commander
+Personnel Report: Takashi Ukai, Commander-in-Chief

-Personnel Report: Takashi Ukai, General Commander
+Personnel Report: Takashi Ukai, Commander-in-Chief

-Personnel Report: Takashi Ukai, General Commander
+Personnel Report: Takashi Ukai, Commander-in-Chief

 Greetings from the Superintendent General: Yasuhiro Sasaki, Superintendent General (Mayor of Hokuryu Town)